mskian/san-cricket/readme.txt

 == Description ==

-Simple Plugon to Display Live Cricket score on your Wordpress Site.
+Simple Plugin to Display Live Cricket score on your WordPress Site.

 Just insert the Shortcode - Done